 David W. Denton, Ed.D. is Chair of Graduate Teacher Education and Director of Assessment in the School of Education at Seattle Pacific University.
 He is currently teaching Introduction to Teaching and Teaching Secondary Social Studies Methods.
 His research interests include instructional technology, reflective thinking, web-enhanced learning, and portfolio assessment.
 He is President-Elect for AILACTE and previous editor of Curriculum in Context, an ejournal published by Washington State Association for Supervision and Curriculum Development.

 Before joining SPU, David worked for eleven years as a public school teacher.
-He has taught a variety of disciplines, including mathematics, social studies, language arts, physical education, horticulture, and science to secondary students (grades 6 to 9).
-He also coached eleven seasons in three different sports at the junior high level and he holds National Board Certification in early adolescent mathematics.
+He has taught a variety of subjects, including mathematics, social studies, language arts, physical education, horticulture, and science to secondary students (grades 6 to 9).
+He coached eleven seasons in three different sports at the junior high level and he holds National Board Certification in early adolescent mathematics.

 David was raised in Eugene and he earned his bachelor’s and master’s degrees at the University of Oregon.
 His doctoral degree is from Seattle Pacific University.

-Vita updated Autumn 2013.
+Vita updated Autumn 2016.

 Representing the School of Education as a board member for AILACTE